Chapman and Hall/CRC

 Statisticians have met the need to test hundreds or thousands of genomics hypotheses simultaneously with novel empirical Bayes methods that combine advantages of traditional Bayesian and frequentist statistics.
 Techniques for estimating the local false discovery rate assign probabilities of differential gene expression, genetic association, etc. without requiring subjective prior distributions.
 This book brings these methods to scientists while keeping the mathematics at an elementary level.
 Readers will learn the fundamental concepts behind local false discovery rates, preparing them to analyze their own genomics data and to critically evaluate published genomics research.

-* dice games, exercises, and a link to interactive software to teach the concepts in the classroom
+* dice games and exercises, including one using interactive software, for teaching the concepts in the classroom

-* examples focus on gene expression data genetic association data and briefly cover metabolomics data and proteomics data
+* examples focusing on gene expression and on genetic association data and briefly covering metabolomics data and proteomics data

 * gradual introduction to the mathematical equations needed

 * how to choose between different methods of multiple hypothesis testing